thajj/Triva-Education/README.md

 ## TODO - NICE TO HAVE / ROAD MAP ##

+* Add game mode (free to play, random, no timer
+* Improve the UX of the settings screen
 * Impleement order control of question
 * Profile support
 * Implement notification
+* Extract legend